 “Glissando” is the italian word for “sliding” (or “a slide”).
-If we keep to italian for our musical terminology, then the plural would be “glissandI” but if we want to be less purist (snobby) then we could just use “glissanOS” as the plural.
+If we keep to italian for our musical terminology, then the plural would end in an “I” (“glissandi”) but if we don’t mind being less linguistically pure then we could just use “glissanOS” as the plural.
 Take your pick!
 Either way, glissandi (glissandos) are an absolutely fundamental tool for both expressivity and shifting technique.

 THE GLISSANDO AS AN EXPRESSIVE DEVICE

 Sliding up (or down) into a note (glissando) is a magnificent expressive and dramatic device.
 It allows us string-players to connect our notes with a beautiful legato, no matter how far apart or close together the notes are.
 In gentler music, sliding up into a note gives it a lyrical, vocal, expressive beginning, whereas in more intense music it gives drama and intensity.
 Singers use glissandi all the time quite naturally.
 It is often much more beautiful, gentle, natural and “organic” to start a note by sliding up into it rather than with a clean, crisp, mechanical, metronomic, robotic start (such as heard in MIDI computer music).
 We can even use sometimes an upwards glissando to start a note after a silence.
 Singers – especially jazz singers – do this very often.